mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

        E.append(0.001)

    # Fill in five Fourier coefficients
-   # The input signal must be symmetric
+   # The input signal must be symmetric to get a real image
    Y[5] = Y[195] = 0.85
    Y[10] = Y[190] = 0.85
    Y[20] = Y[180] = 0.85